The Maria Field

 Innovative development solution

-The Maria reservoir is linked via the two subsea templates to the Statoil-operated Kristin, Heidrun and Åsgard B production platforms.
+The Maria reservoir is linked via the two subsea templates to the Equinor-operated Kristin, Heidrun and Åsgard B production platforms.
 The Maria well stream goes to the Kristin platform for processing, while supply of water for injection into the reservoir comes from the Heidrun platform.
 Lift gas is provided from Åsgard B via the Tyrihans D subsea template.
 Processed oil is sent to the Åsgard field for storage and offloading to shuttle tankers.
 Gas is exported via the Åsgard Transport System to Kårstø.

 1. Host installations